bool IsNull { get; set; }

 Example

-// Example of using the IsNull property
+// Example usage of the IsNull property

 SerializedProperty myProperty = new SerializedProperty();